apache/flink/docs/apis/batch/connectors.md

 In order to use a Hadoop file system with Flink, make sure that

 - the `flink-conf.yaml` has set the `fs.hdfs.hadoopconf` property set to the Hadoop configuration directory.
 - the Hadoop configuration (in that directory) has an entry for the required file system.
-Examples for S3 and Tachyon are shown below.
+Examples for S3 and Alluxio are shown below.
 - the required classes for using the file system are available in the `lib/` folder of the Flink installation (on all machines running Flink).
 If putting the files into the directory is not possible, Flink is also respecting the `HADOOP_CLASSPATH` environment variable to add Hadoop jar files to the classpath.

 #### Amazon S3